hlfshell/serial-synapse/README.md

 # TODO:
-1 - test!
+1 - Tests should be written to ensure that this module works as required

-2 - test some more!
+2 - Better documentation
-3 - write an actual doc for this project